Holandsoest/art-to-music/README.md

 > - `& 'PATH_TO_PYTHON' -m venv .venv` for me this was `& 'C:\Program Files\Python311\python.exe' -m venv .venv` as I installed Python for all users, but for you it might be in a different location under `%appdata%` or smh.
 > - Remember to "to install all the packages that are in the `requirements.txt`" see next bit.

+- **Always first activate the venv with `.\\.venv\\Scripts\\activate`**
-Manually: Use `pip install -r requirements.txt` to install all the packages that are in the `requirements.txt`
+- You <- Git: `pip install --require-virtualenv -r requirements.txt` to install all the packages that are in the `requirements.txt`
-Manually: Use `pip freeze > requirements.txt` to update `requirements.txt` with the packages that you have installed.
+- You -> Git: `pip freeze --require-virtualenv > requirements.txt` to update `requirements.txt` with the packages that you have installed.
+- Check for problems with `pip --require-virtualenv check`

+> Running this line will do all of the above `.\\.venv\\Scripts\\activate;echo ┌─Install─from─git───────────;pip install --require-virtualenv -r requirements.txt;echo ┌─Update─git─from─local──────;pip freeze --require-virtualenv > requirements.txt;echo ┌─Check─for─broken─packeges──;pip --require-virtualenv check`

 ---